How to Ace the Interview

 3. Get to know the school ahead of time.
 Find out what types of programs it offers so you can ask specific questions.
 Parents should also prep their child to talk about what the individual private school focuses on so they can tell the interviewer why they want to attend.
 Be aware of the school’s mission and philosophy.

-6. As much as possible, have your child get a good night’s sleep.
+6. Have your child get a good night’s sleep.
 The day of the interview, be sure your child eats a good breakfast.
 And if the interview is scheduled during your child’s worst time of day, don’t be afraid to ask to reschedule—as long as you give the school enough notice.

 8. Don’t count on every interview being the same.
-Parents will often ask other parents (family members, friends, co-workers, etc.) who are also enrolling their child in the same school, “Hey, what questions did the interviewer ask your child?”
+Parents will often ask other parents who are also enrolling their child in the same school, “Hey, what questions did the interviewer ask your child?”
 But questions may change, so don’t get too wrapped up in someone else’s experience.

 9. Prepare for the possibility of rejection.
 Keep your disappointment in perspective.
-Buying into a win-lose mindset can be harmful for you and your child.
+You don’t want your anxiety to rub off on your child.
 Remember that there are limited spots and many different roads to success.
 A kindergarten rejection is not likely to dictate your child’s future.